-Because of the way it changes the way certain parts of your brain work, untreated hearing loss can often cascade into a series of other cognition or health-related issues.
+Because of the way it affects your brain, untreated hearing loss can often cascade into a series of other cognition or health-related issues.
 Preventing these related issues is just one of the reasons why seeking out treatment for your hearing loss is so important.
 And, in this case, knowing why hearing loss can cause dementia can help you diminish and control your overall risk.

 What Is Dementia and What Causes It?